 On July 1, 2010, the Federal Railroad Administration (FRA) issued a Notice of Funding Availability for the High-Speed Intercity Passenger Rail (HSIPR) Program.
 IDOT, along with the Iowa Department of Transportation, was selected for an award of $222 million in Federal funding to initiate new passenger rail service between Chicago and the Quad Cities.
 Of the $222 million, IDOT received $177 million.
 IDOT received approval on an amendment to extend the Federal grant period through November 2019 for the project.

 The State of Illinois provided $45 million, as part of the Illinois Jobs Now!
 Capital Program.
 Additional funding of $33 million was also provided by the State of Illinois through the state matching fund.
 The 2019 Rebuild Illinois Capital Program secured $225 million to complete this project.

-A multi-modal facility is planned to be constructed in the City of Moline for the proposed Chicago to Quad Cities passenger service.
+A multi-modal facility was recently constructed in the City of Moline for the proposed Chicago to Quad Cities passenger service.
 The City committed $16 million to build the facility, which includes $10 million through the Transportation Investment Generating Economic Recovery (TIGER) discretionary grant program.

 In May 2011, the State of Illinois received $268.2 million through the American Recovery and Reinvestment Act (ARRA) for the purchase of new rail cars and locomotives to be used on all Illinois passenger rail routes.
-The first locomotives were delivered to Illinois in July 2017, and cars will begin to be produced in 2018.
+The first locomotives were delivered to Illinois in July 2017, and cars will begin to be delivered in 2020.